 ● Your landlord must give you a certificate of rent paid (CPR) so that you can claim a state tax credit.

-● Your landlord must tell you about outstanding inspection and condemnation orders for which a citation has been issued (see pages 21 and 28).
+● Your landlord must tell you about outstanding inspection and condemnation orders for which a citation has been issued (see page 29).

 ● If a landlord charges you an application fee, the landlord must tell you the name, address and telephone number of the tenant screening company they will use.

 ● If a landlord charges you a prelease deposit (also called a “deposit-to-hold”) and then refuses to rent you an apartment, they have to give your money back within 7 days.